Kanishk3813/SnakeGuard/README.md

-# SnakeVision: IoT-Enabled Snake Detection System
+# SnakeGuard: IoT-Enabled Snake Detection System

 ## 🐍 About the Project

-SnakeVision is an IoT-enabled continuous snake detection system with GPS-based alerting designed for wildlife conservation and human safety.
+SnakeGuard is an IoT-enabled continuous snake detection system with GPS-based alerting designed for wildlife conservation and human safety.
 This project leverages YOLOv8n, a lightweight object detection model, to identify snakes in real-time from camera feeds and alert authorities with precise location data.

 ### 📊 Key Performance Metrics